Who should apply?

 To be eligible for a HCI Pillar 1 course, you will need to meet the following:

-- The academic or Recognition of Prior Learning (RPL) requirements and,
+- The academic entry requirements / Recognition of Prior Learning (RPL) entry requirements AND

 - UCC’s English language requirements if applicable